riverbed/Riverbed-Community-Toolkit/101-instrument-dotnet-app-on-windows/README.md

 # 101-instrument-dotnet-app-on-windows

-This is a cookbook for a simple setup with [Aternity APM](https://www.aternity.com/application-performance-monitoring/) to instrument a dotnet web application on a windows server.
+This is a cookbook for a simple setup to instrument a dotnet web application on a Windows Server with [Aternity APM](https://www.aternity.com/application-performance-monitoring/).

 ## Prerequisites